grcvhon/bci-minerals/sampling_design/README.md

 # Generating a sampling design across the Mardie region
 ###### <i>*** Note: The sampling design below shows an indicative approach and is therefore NOT final.</i>

-We will generate a spatially balanced sampling design across the Mardie region while taking into account indicative Short-nosed sea snake sampling sites as presented in the image below.
-That is, our design will prioritise these identified sites when generating our design.
+We will generate a spatially balanced sampling design across the Mardie region while taking into account indicative sampling sites for the Short-nosed sea snake as presented in the image below.
+That is, our design will prioritise these identified sites when generating a spatially balanced design.

 <p align = "center">
 <img src="https://raw.githubusercontent.com/grcvhon/bci-minerals/main/image.png", width = 50%, height = 50%>